Humanitec-DemoOrg/humanitec-workshop/pr.md

 ![alt text](images/image-14.png)

-## Create an Ephemeral Environment via a Pull Request
+## (Just a demo) See how an Ephemeral Environment can be created via a Pull Request

+_Important note: this section is just a demo, please see what your presenter is doing to illustrate this.
+You are not able to perform this specific section because you are not `Owner` in the GitHub Organization used during this workshop._

 Create a `new-feature` branch:
 ```bash